 Since it is undeniable having an efficient team of motivated employees will deliver better results than having a few standout performers in a large group, employers must set out to actively encourage team building.

-Innovate, Customise & Institute your Employee of the Month Award
+Innovate, customize & institute your Employee of the Month Award

-While it might appear slightly frivolous, it would also be beneficial to have recognition categories that focus on traits, behaviours and practices that are not traditionally considered in employee recognition programs.
+While it might appear slightly frivolous, it would also be beneficial to have recognition categories that focus on traits, behaviors, and practices not traditionally considered in employee recognition programs.

 Examples of such categories could include: